How to Study - Part 3 Mind Maps & Flash Cards

 • By feature – Use of sequence, modulation, ornamentation, or dynamics.

 When you organise knowledge this way, your brain builds “families” of information.
 In an exam, one idea triggers another — so remembering a key feature of Bach helps you recall something similar in Handel or Vivaldi.
+This is comparable to phrasing in music: each idea flows naturally into the next, creating a coherent understanding instead of isolated facts.

 4. R – Reflective: Think, Don’t Just Memorise